devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 - [Setup Azure OpenAI](#setup-azure-openai)
 - [Additional Prerequisites](#additional-common-prerequisites)

-### Student Resources

-Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete the challenges for this hack.

-These resources include Jupyter notebooks, starter code, and sample data sources.

-You should download and unpack the `Resources.zip` file there to your local workstation.
-The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

-For the hack event September 18 - 29, 2023, you can download the file here: [`Resources.zip`](https://aka.ms/wthopenaifundamentalsresources)

 ### Access Azure OpenAI

 You will need an Azure subscription to complete this hack.
-If you don't have one, get a free trial here...
+If you don't have one, get a free trial here.
 - [Azure Subscription](https://azure.microsoft.com/en-us/free/)

 Before you can start the hack, you will also need to apply for access to Azure OpenAI as it is currently in high-demand.